donejs/donejs/docs/place-my-order.md

 donejs generate component restaurant/list pmo-restaurant-list
 ```

+The component's files are collected in a single folder so that components can be easily tested, moved, and re-used.
 The folder structure looks like this:

 ```
 ├── node_modules